cosmos/cosmos-sdk/docs/architecture/adr-024-coin-metadata.md

 ## Decision

 The `x/bank` module will be updated to store and index metadata by `denom`, specifically the "base" or smallest unit -- the unit the Cosmos SDK state-machine works with.
-The metadata should ideally be extensible and serve the needs of many external consumers and even other modules (e.g. `x/ibc` or `x/nft`).
-At a minimum, the metadata type should include all units and a potential list of denomination aliases.

-To provide a means of extensibility, metadata may include a non-zero length list of `extensions`, which are simply key/value pairs.
-In addition, metadata may also include a non-zero length list of `aliases` with regard to the origin chain (e.g. `["ETH", "ether"]`).
-Both `extensions` and `aliases` may be changed via governance.
+Metadata may also include a non-zero length list of `aliases` with regard to the origin chain (e.g. `["ETH", "ether"]`).
+A token's `aliases` may be changed via governance.

 As a result, we can define the type as follows: